 They are all parallel systems based on the same concept: automating processes using computer-aided systems, and both hardware and software components.
 This makes things possible that would be out of scope using humans alone, improving efficiencies, reducing workload and the risk of human error.
 However, humans are still an essential part of the process.
 Where human meets machine is called the HMI.

-A Human-Machine Interface (HMI) is a device which presents processed data to a human operator to analyse, for instance a user interface that collects data, creates reports, sends notifications etc. The dashboard you see in the DEXCell Energy Grader is an example of a HMI.
+A Human-Machine Interface (HMI) is a device which presents processed data to a human operator to analyse, for instance a user interface that collects data, creates reports, sends notifications, etc. The dashboard you see in the DEXMA Platform is an example of a HMI.

 What’s the difference between BMS, EMS and SCADA?